-Claimants start a claim by phone (see 'Contact Details for Patients' at the end of this leaflet).
+New claims for Income Support can now be made only in very exceptional circumstances (detailed above) - claims should generally be made for Universal Credit instead.
+People should call Jobcentre Plus to start a claim (see 'Contact Details for Patients' at the end of this leaflet).